-Sounds of the Street: Music, Political Opposition and Street Protests are Treated in Two New Books
+Sounds of the Street: Music, Political Opposition and Street Protests in Two Powerful Books

 From music to dressing up to protest, the following anti-establishment books bring us the sounds of the street in the Middle East, and the methodology of making political protest visible: